 Other notable museums include Randulf's Sea House in Eskifjorður (dedicated to fishing and fisherman, this museum is also part time capsule and part restaurant), Vatnasafn (the Museum of Water) and of course the Museum of Icelandic Sorcery & Witchcraft, which should be fairly self-explanitory.

 This is far from all the offbeat, obscure, strange and unique things to do in Iceland.
-Expect a follow-up guide next summer after I finally cross Iceland off my bucket list.
-Until then, keep traveling off the beaten path!
+Want more?
+Check out all the Unique Types of Alcohol Only Found In Iceland.
+And remember to keep traveling off the beaten path!